 The best experiences in Paris with French Chefs

 Enjoy a stunning show and gourmet meal from a French chef

 At the Féerie show at the Moulin Rouge, you can enjoy a feast for the eyes as well as for the stomach.
 Moulin Rouge’s restaurant has been recognized by expert food guide Gault & Millau as one of the best tables in Paris.
 Chef David Le Quellec’s spring-summer 2019 menu celebrates the cabaret’s 130th anniversary.
 The dining experience will take you through Paris’ culinary history.
 Chef David pairs traditional French dishes with new, unexpected flavors.
 Some highlights include foie gras with melon jelly and elderflower reduction.
 The kitchen also prepares sea bass with herbs de Provence and caramelized artichokes.
 Every element of Le Quellec’s menu is a testament to the delicacies and techniques developed by French chefs over the last century.
 Going to the Moulin Rouge to celebrate something special is perfect because your dinner show reservation comes with a bottle of champagne too!

-Have the best dinner-show experience at the Moulin Rouge by booking your table with our new INSIDR Passport!
-Simply download your INSIDR Passport for free to receive the voucher for skip-the-line access and VIP treatment!
-The INSIDR Passport also includes shopping vouchers, a free Perfumery Workshop and a free makeover in Paris!
+Have the best dinner-show experience at the Moulin Rouge by booking your table with our exclusive INSIDR voucher!
+Simply download your premium access voucher for skip-the-line access and VIP treatment!

 Enjoy fine dining at the Eiffel Tower